lydemann/Angular-todoapp-training/exercise-7-todoapp-custom-validators/README.md

 # Todoapp

-In this project testing is added to the TODO app.
-We are adding unit testing, integration testing with mocked backend and end to end testing with Protractor.
-My recommonedation is to do unit test on the services, integration tests on the components and e2e test on the sunshine scenario of the app (at least)
+In this project a custom validator is added for validating a valid date for the dueDate.

 # Angular CLI